bkper/exchange-bot/README.md

-The Currency Converter bot helps you keep multiple Books in different currencies in sync.
+The Exchange Bot helps you keep multiple Books in different currencies in sync.

 It works by mirroring transactios from one Book to other books, applying updated conversions rates automatically.